RonnySk/tech_challenge_Ironhack/README.md

 ## How to run
 npm i
-open one terminal for "backend" folder and run "npm run dev" simultaneously open another terminal for "client" folder and run "npm run dev".
+open one terminal for "backend" folder and run "npm run dev" simultaneously open another terminal for "client" folder and run "nodemon".

 ## Author
 Ronny Skaraboto